wissamfa/SOEN341_Project/README.md

 ## Core Features:

-- Creating Account (either private or public)
+- Commenting on a picture
 - Follow other accounts and perimt them to follow me
 - Share a picture or a video on my account